NerusuNiharika/Hackathon-AI-Assistant/README.md

 The platform helps teams with **project ideation, technology selection, architecture planning, development roadmaps, elevator pitches, judge preparation, and knowledge-based question answering**.

-By combining a curated knowledge base of problem statements and winning projects with semantic retrieval and Gemini-powered generation, the system provides more context-aware and relevant recommendations.
+By combining a curated knowledge base of problem statements and winning projects with semantic retrieval and Groq-powered generation, the system provides more context-aware and relevant recommendations.

 ---